 2. WHOLESALE OR FREELANCE DESIGN

-I love doing freelance work every once and a while because I get my money right away and depending on the project, it could be a nice payday.
 I have done work for some big name bloggers, so it’s cool to have my work on large sites.
 If you are looking to do freelance work, it’s best to work with people that you know and trust and have a set price for your designs.
 I charge hourly and that works well for my clients and me.

 The biggest drawback to freelance work is that you won’t make residual income on that design unless you state that in your contract.
 That also means that you may not receive credit for the work on that site.
 They paid for it, so they are under no obligation to do so.
 Sometimes the money is good enough for those drawbacks not to matter!
 And, once you know how to make printables you can work for endless clients.